chaseleantj/58-NN-Approximation--FYP-/README.md

 Furthermore, theoretical results in Barron (1993) and Xu (2020) show that some target functions can be more naturally expressed in terms of cosine functions.

-Therefore, we run some tests and see that in some circumstances, networks with cosine activation can outperform networks with ReLU activation.
+Therefore, we run some tests on single layer NNs and see that in some circumstances, networks with cosine activation can outperform networks with ReLU activation.

 ## Table of contents
 * [Regression](#demo)